 Fnet=FF+FSE-FAR

-- Here FF denotes the shunt field MMF FSE indicates the series field MMF and FAR denotes the MMF due to armature reaction.
+- Here FF denotes the shunt field MMF FSE indicates the series field MMF and FAR denotes the MMF due to the armature reaction.

 - The equivalent effective shunt field current for this generator is mentioned here.